26 July 2017 - former MSc student awarded PhD position

 Fiona Fleming (Interpretation Manager, Historic Environment Scotland), Stories in Stone

-Dr Ewan Hyslop (Head of Technical Research & Science), Climate change and the historic environment
+Dr Ewan Hyslop (Head of Technical Research and Science), Climate change and the historic environment

 Euan Leitch (Director, Built Environment Forum Scotland), Heritage rhetoric vs heritage policy